 Not Happy in Your Relationship?

-If you’re at a stage where you want to start prioritizing your relationship higher, you’re in luck.
+If you’re at a stage where you want to renew your intimacy and start prioritizing your relationship higher, you’re in luck.
 It’s never too late.
 At the same time, I don’t recommend you continue to dwell on the idea that something is wrong with you or your partner.
 That attitude isn’t likely to help you.
 Instead, may I suggest that you haven’t prioritized your relationship adequately lately, and now it’s time has come.
 If you aren’t happy, the only way to go is to improve, so there’s room for optimism.
 What’s likely to benefit you is not further rumination but skilling up and learning the language of love and emotions.

 Communication is Key, not Problem-Solving

 It’s easy to misplace your energy and chip away at relationship intimacy.
 Focus your attention on things you don’t like.
 When you realize it has become an issue, you may struggle to get your relationship back on track.
-Increasing intimacy with couples counseling or relationship counselling is easier than you think.
+Renewing intimacy with couples counseling or relationship counselling is easier than you think.

 The Pathway to Intimacy